 - Personally Identifiable Information, such as name, address and mobile device location data;

 - Transaction information, such as account activity, debit activity or credit activity; and

 - Other information relating to financial matters.

-We may disclose confidential information to:
+We may disclose any information we collect to:

-- Companies that process transactions or provide other services for us; and
+- Companies that process transactions or provide other services for us;

 - Government agencies.

 We limit access to confidential information to employees of ours who need it to fulfill their business responsibilities.
 Employees must adhere to our privacy policies.
 Employees violating these policies may be subject to disciplinary action, up to and including dismissal.
 Vendors and other outside contractors we engage are subject to our contractual requirements to ensure that sensitive confidential information is safeguarded.

 Aggregated Data and Data Analytics

 “Aggregated Data” is information based on both Personally Identifiable Information, Anonymous Information, and other information provided to us which we may compile and analyze on an aggregate and anonymous basis.
 In an ongoing effort to better understand and serve you and/or our customers, we may use Aggregated Data in connection with research and development, creation of data and analytics tools, or in development of products or services, all in accordance with applicable law.
 We may also share Aggregated Data with government agencies, our affiliates, agents, and business partners or disclose it in order to describe our services to current and prospective business partners, and to other third parties for other lawful purposes.
 We own all right, title, and interest in Aggregated Data and in any information, products, services, or intellectual property arising from our use of it, and we may use, display, distribute, sell, and/or license any or all of the foregoing for any purposes we determine is legally permissible without any obligation to provide any form of compensation to the sources of the information.